sonic-net/SONiC/doc/sfp-cmis/Interface-Link-bring-up-sequence.md

 | Warm   reboot    | N               | Y               | N              | MEDIA_SETTINGS_DONE                                                           | N                      | N         |
 # Out of Scope
 Following items are not in the scope of this document.
 They would be taken up separately
-1. xcvrd restart
-   - If the xcvrd goes for restart, then all the DB events will be replayed.
-     Here the Datapath init/activate for CMIS compliant optical modules, tx-disable register set (for SFF complaint optical modules), will be a no-op if the optics is already in that state
-2. syncd/gbsyncd/swss docker container restart
-   - Cleanup scenario - Check if the host_tx_ready field in STATE-DB need to be updated to “False” for any use-case, either in going down or coming up path
-   - Discuss further on the possible use-cases
-3. CMIS API feature is not part of this design and the APIs will be used in this design.
+1. CMIS API feature is not part of this design and the APIs will be used in this design.
 For CMIS HLD, Please refer to: https://github.com/sonic-net/SONiC/blob/9d480087243fd1158e785e3c2f4d35b73c6d1317/doc/sfp-cmis/cmis-init.md
-4. Error handling of SAI attributes
+2. Error handling of SAI attributes
    a) At present, If there is a set attribute failure, orch agent will exit.
       Refer the error handling API : https://github.com/sonic-net/sonic-swss/blob/master/orchagent/orch.cpp#L885
    b) Error handling for SET_ADMIN_STATUS attribute will be added in future.